south-lacrosse/www-dev/docs/fixtures-sheet-format.md

 It is suggested you add data validation where you can to restrict values users can put in.
 To do that select the cells, choose Data->Data validation, and enter the restriction.
 There are examples below.

 There must be 5 sheets named Fixtures, Flags, Deductions, Teams, and Divisions.
+There are 2 optional sheets, Remarks and Division Order.

 The Teams and Divisions sheets are only needed to set up the season.
 These sheets can be hidden during the season, and only unhidden when you need to do any changes.